 - Other units from the CII insurance framework – 6-50 CII credits.

-* Please note - units P61, P62, P63, P64 have been withdrawn for new enrolments.
+Units P61, P62, P63 & P64 have been withdrawn.
 Qualifications and credits achieved via P61-P64 will be valid post unit withdrawal.

 For units in this qualification, students typically have access to the following materials as part of their enrolment

 - Study text (printed and/or digital) with digital updates